-There are several famous diamonds, among them, the Hope Diamond, the Kimberley Octahedron, the Cullinan Diamond, the Tiffany Diamond and the Orloff Diamond.A fine quotation is a diamond on the finger of a witty person, but a pebble in the hands of a fool. - Anon.
+There are several famous diamonds, among them, the Hope Diamond, the Kimberley Octahedron, the Cullinan Diamond, the Tiffany Diamond and the Orloff Diamond.The difference between false memories and true ones is the same as for jewels: it is always the false ones that look the most real, the most brilliant. - Salvador Dalí

 spc Bd 1 Bd 3